ypriverol/github-paper/REVIEWS.md

 > Indeed, reproducibility is a broader issue that software only won't
 > solve.
 We replaced the word reproducibility by two different terms
 > replicability and traceability.
 The current version of the
-> manuscript explain: "To enable and ensure the replicability and
+> manuscript explains: "To enable and ensure the replicability and
 > traceability of scientific claims, it is essential that the
 > scientific publication, the corresponding datasets and the data
 > analysis are made publicly available."